puppetlabs-toy-chest/puppet-quest-guide/us_en/quests/hello_puppet.md

 title.
 A `user` resource uses the account name as a title, for example, and a `package` resource uses the name of the package you want to manage.

-There's an caveat to resource titles, however, that can trip up new users.
+There's a caveat to resource titles, however, that can trip up new users.
 You can set a `file` resource's title to something other than the file's path if you also set a `path` parameter for that resource.
 For example: